SyabAhmad/Python-Beginner-7-Projects/README.md

 # 1 Guess the Number Game
 This is a simple Python game where the user has to guess a number between 1 and 100.
 The program will provide hints such as "too high" or "too low" until the user guesses the correct number.

+# About this project

+# ```Guess the Number Game in Python```
+This is a simple Python program that allows the user to play a number guessing game.
+The game randomly generates a number between 1 and 10, and the user has to guess the number.
+The user has a total of 3 moves to guess the number correctly.
+If the user's guess matches the computer's number, the user wins the game, and the program prints "Correct Answer".
+If the user's guess is incorrect, the program prints "incorrect Answer", and the user loses one move.
+If the user is unable to guess the number correctly within the 3 moves, the game is over, and the program prints "Game Over For you MR. {userName}" along with the correct answer.

+This program can be used as a basic introduction to Python programming concepts such as user input, random number generation, conditional statements, and loops.

 # How to Play
 ```
 Clone the repository